Integrable Digital Quantum Simulation: Generalized Gibbs Ensembles and Trotter Transitions: Additional numerical results

 \subsection{iTEBD simulations}

 The result in Fig.~\ref{fig:realtime} have been obtained by performing iTEBD simulations of the discrete dynamics Eq.~\eqref{eq:floquet_even_odd} applied to the N\'eel state.
 The bond dimension is increased during the time evolution such that the truncation error is kept below $10^{-10}$.
 The simulation is stopped when the required bond dimension grows above $7000$.
 The smaller is $\Delta (> 1)$, the shorter is the time reached with this stopping criterion and the fastest is the approach to the thermal equilibrium value $\overline{\sigma^z} = 0$ for $\tau < \tau_{\mathrm{th}}$.
 In Fig.~\ref{fig:numerical1} (left) we show that $\langle \sigma^z (t) \rangle$ rapidly approaches zero for $\tau \le \tau_{\mathrm{th}}$, while it oscillates around the non-zero infinite-time prediction obtained from Eq.~\eqref{eq:finalresultmain} (dashed line) for the root of unity point $\gamma/\pi = 1/3$ ($\tau \simeq 2.15$), cf. Eq.~\eqref{eq:def_x}.
+Further numerical tests of our analytic predictions for $\overline{\sigma^z}$ are reported in Fig.~\ref{fig:numerical_phase_transition}.